jp-quant/AlgorithmicTrading-Academic-Project-/README.md

         self.action = action # BUY, SELL, EXIT
         self.quantity = quantity
 ```
- **3. OrderEvent**: placed in queue by Portfolio after it retreived the SignalEvent.
+ - **OrderEvent**: placed in queue by Portfolio after it retreived the SignalEvent.
 Portfolio will then generate the order necessary and place them into queue as OrderEvents, which will be retreived by our Broker to execute the trade.
 OrderEvent therefore must include informations for the Broker to perform its task.
 We also configure the way OrderEvent will be printed whenever called necessary.
 ```python
 class OrderEvent: